csb324/eleventy-obsidian-ninareth/notes/People/Tinzelven/Captain Fretze.md

 Sat at [[Julian Slater-Runehorn|Julian]]'s box at the [[Bellisme Show]] with [[El'Haliand]] and an [[Eberronian Military]] officer

-Investing if the [[Jalantar]] government set them up to increase tension in the cities, by telling the [[Zalevi Military]] they can arrest people and then taking it back and causing a scandal
+Investigating if the [[Jalantar]] government set them up to increase tension in the cities, by telling the [[Zalevi Military]] they can arrest people and then taking it back and causing a scandal